shubhiitd16/Advanced_Bird_Classification/README.md

 We developed an app which can find the species of bird using their sound/images and encourage one to read more about it.
 App is a simple easy to use interface which uses machine learning algorithm deployed on remote server to detect and classify bird species using their image and sound.

+A detailed description of the project can be found on the blog: https://advbirdclassificationcop315.home.blog/